OnePlus 6 specs

 The OnePlus 5 was one hell of a smartphone, and the mid-cycle OnePlus 5T refresh simply helped cement it as one of the best models released over the past 5 years.
 Despite a top-of-mid-range price, the OnePlus 5 was arguably a game-changing transition phone for the indie Chinese maker, progressing it from flagship contender (neatly marketed at the time as a "flagship killer") to genuine flagship, and at a below flagship price point, too.

-The OnePlus 6 is available to pre-order now for a May 22nd release.
-The limited edition Silk White is available on June 5th.
+The OnePlus 6 is available now.
+The limited edition Silk White model is available on June 5th, 2018.
 The OnePlus 6 can be bought from numerous retailers, including the official OnePlus Store.

 The OnePlus 6 ranges in price depending on the model selected.
 The 6GB and 64GB model will cost £469 ($529).
 The 8GB and 128GB model costs £519 ($569).
 And the 8GB and 256 GB model costs £569 ($629).